 The System actor

 The System actor provides access to built-in functionalities that don’t fall into other categories like Terminal or Web.
-These are useful for debugging, controlling test flow, and generating dynamic data.
+These are useful for debugging, controlling test flow, generating dynamic data, and verifying system state like services and ports.

 Declaring the Actor